o3de/o3de.org/content/docs/userguide/gems/cloud-canvas/cgf-lambda-languages.md

 ---
-description: ' Create &LAM; deployment packages to use with &cloud; in &ALYlong;. '
+description: ' Create Lambda deployment packages to use with Cloud Canvas in Amazon Lumberyard. '
-title: '&LAM; Language Support in the Cloud Gem Framework'
+title: 'Lambda Language Support in the Cloud Gem Framework'
 ---
 # Lambda Language Support in the Cloud Gem Framework {#cloud-canvas-cgf-lambda-languages}